 There is no medicine to cure the Zika virus.
 Treatment is aimed at easing symptoms.
 Rest and drinking plenty of fluids are helpful.
 Acetaminophen can help ease fever and pain.

-For pregnant women, Zika can be a far more serious concern.
+For pregnant women, Zika can be a serious concern.
 A woman can pass the virus on to her unborn child.
 This is true even if she has no symptoms.
 The virus can cause a condition called microcephaly in these infants.
-Babies with this serious birth defect are born with a smaller than normal head and a less developed brain.
-That can lead to developmental problems, learning disabilities, and neurological problems.
-These risks have led the CDC to issue recommendations that pregnant women not travel to areas with active Zika virus transmission.
+Babies with this serious birth defect are born with a smaller than normal head size and a less developed brain.
+Babies can have a range of problems depending how severe their microcephaly.
+These problems may include That can lead to developmental and neurological problems, learning disabilities, vision, hearing and swallowing problems or seizures These risks have led the CDC to issue recommendations that pregnant women not travel to areas with active Zika virus transmission.

 The Zika virus may also very rarely cause Guillain-Barré syndrome (GBS) in adults.
 GBS causes muscle weakness or paralysis.
 If the muscle weakness is severe enough or widespread enough, the person may need to use a machine to breathe (ventilator).
 Most people with GBS recover.
-But it may take months.
+Recovery may take as little as a few weeks or as long as a few years.
 Sometimes recovery is not complete.
 Researchers are looking more closely at the possible link between Zika and GBS.

 Zika can be prevented in the same way as other mosquito-borne diseases.
 That means taking steps to protect against mosquito bites:

 Wear long-sleeved shirts and pants when outdoors in areas where mosquitoes are active.